No, This Fed Is A Hawk In Dove's Clothing

 Many believe today's Fed is a dove in hawk's clothing.
 But I contend it is a hawk in dove's clothing for the reasons cited above among others.
 And if this is indeed correct, this implies a bearish view for stocks (NYSEARCA:DIA).
 As for the gold (NYSEARCA:PHYS) and the U.S. dollar (NYSEARCA:USD), these are likely to continue moving to the beat of their respective drummers including a bullish outlook for gold (increased currency volatility and geopolitical/economic instability) and a bearish view for the U.S. dollar (weakening U.S. economic prospects despite higher than expected interest rates).
 It should be interesting to see how it all plays out.

 DIY Investing Summit 2017 - Special Online Event on June 27-28: Please join us for the Mid-Year DIY Investor Summit coming up soon in late June.
 Seeking Alpha has partnered with Brian Bain from Investor In The Family once again to bring together nine top investors to share their best strategies and investments for finishing strong in 2017.
-I am honored to be taking part in this latest Summit with a group of leading contributors that includes Brad Thomas, Bret Jensen, J Mintzmyer, William Koldus, Mark Hibben, Ian Bezek, Lawrence Fuller and Double Dividend Stocks.
+I am honored to be taking part in this latest Summit with a group of leading contributors that include Brad Thomas, Bret Jensen, J Mintzmyer, William Koldus, Mark Hibben, Ian Bezek, Lawrence Fuller and Double Dividend Stocks.

 Free registration for this special online event starting on Tuesday, June 27 is now open.
 Please click on the link below if you are interested in registering and learning more.